gulrak/cadmium/README.md

 * CHIP-48
 * SUPER-CHIP 1.0
 * SUPER-CHIP 1.1
+* SUPER-CHIP COMP
 * MegaChip 8
 * XO-CHIP
 * VIP-CHIP-8
 * CHIP-8-DREAM

+The `SUPER-CHIP COMP` or `SCHIPC` is a more generic variant that is similar to Chromatophores SCHPC/GCHPC variants of SCHIP1.1 to allow more modern games (often developed on Octo) that target SuperCHIP to run without tweeking some quirks that, while correct for the original SCHIP1.1 are not common in modern programs.

 The `VIP-CHIP-8` preset activates a core that is emulating a COSMAC VIP driven by a CDP1802 CPU with 4k RAM, to execute original CHIP-8